kaiyuran/MakeUoft-2026/README.md

-# Sentinel Bag | MakeUofT 2026
+# Buddy Bag | MakeUofT 2026
-Sentinel Bag is an intelligent, hardware-integrated backpack designed for the Survival category at MakeUofT 2026.
+Buddy Bag is an intelligent, hardware-integrated backpack designed for the Survival category at MakeUofT 2026.
 It tracks your gear in real-time, ensuring you never leave an essential item behind.

 ## How It Works
-The Sentinel Bag operates through a seamless loop between hardware sensing and AI processing:
+The Buddy Bag operates through a seamless loop between hardware sensing and AI processing:

 Detection & Vision: When an object is placed near the bag, the Logitech Webcam captures an image.

 AI Identification: This image is sent to a Python script that interfaces with the Gemini API.
 The AI identifies the object and categorizes its storage location (Front, Middle, Back, or Right).

-Real-Time Inventory: The Arduino Uno R4 WiFi receives this data and updates the LCD Screens, providing a live readout of exactly what is inside and where it is located.
+Real-Time Inventory: The Arduino Uno R4 WiFi receives this data wirelessly and updates the LCD Screens, providing a live readout of exactly what is inside and where it is located.

 Motion Intelligence: The Grove Accelerometer monitors the bag's physical state.
 If the bag moves (indicating the user is leaving) and the system detects a missing "start-of-trip" item, the LEDs and display trigger a survival alert.